Key MCH Publications

 Postpartum Family Planning: New Research Findings and Program Implications: On July 19, 2012, at a meeting in Washington DC, the PROGRESS project presented findings from its research studies on topics related to postpartum family planning.
 The meeting offered an opportunity for partner agencies, including the U.S. Agency for International Development (USAID) and the World Health Organization (WHO), to discuss how these findings might contribute to expanding access to family planning information and services in the postpartum period.
 This is a short report from the meeting held on July 19, 2012, sponsored by FHI 360 and USAID.
 The slides presented at the meeting are available here.

-Accountability for Maternal, Newborn & Child Health: WHO, 2012
+Accountability for Maternal, Newborn & Child Health

 In this publication, Countdown to 2015 provides profiles for the countries where more than 95% of all maternal and child deaths occur.
 The profiles highlight how well each country is doing in increasing coverage of high-impact interventions that can save the lives or millions of women and children.